butfirstchai.com

 Pressure cook

 • Add the chickpeas, water and salt into a pressure cooker and pressure cook for 4 to 5 whistles on medium flame.
-Boiling in a pot will take more time and more water.
-You may use 2 cups of canned chickpeas with the water.
+You can also use an Instant Pot at high for 35 mins and NR.
 You may skip this cooking part and use roughly 2 cups of canned chickpeas.

 Prepare the curry paste